AustinAuger/metal-blockchain-ocps-v0.1.2/README.md

 ## On-Chain Attestation

-To verify the timestamped, on-chain attestation of this OCPS version on Proton Blockchain:
+To verify the timestamped, on-chain attestation of this OCPS version on The XPRNetwork Blockchain:

 - Attestation made by: `austinauger`
 - On-chain memo: 'OCPS v0.1.2 CID: bafkreicsmi3psin7klvrsarl36b3zoxlv2722ru3yhqzne2tmhc6fqss3u'

 - - ✅ [View On-Chain Attestation on Proton Explorer](https://explorer.xprnetwork.org/tx/2d6b62ded2f59965a2ad911972291f60e453275dcab58c954f1f657ed1fda349)

-This proves the integrity and timestamp of decentralization transparency certification using Proton Blockchain.
+This proves the integrity and timestamp of decentralization transparency certification using the XPRNetwork Blockchain.

 ---